Aymerixme/25s-MatDataSci-Tohoku-HER/5-proj/project-template.md

 The input data should need no pretreatment.
 The output label should be a continous value defining the property of the element.

+The dataset is composed of 784875 element wich is a quite huge amount of data (to compare, MNIST which is a basic digit recognition dataset contains 70000 elements) so the split between training subset and test subset should be relevant.

 The main limit of this method is for each property we would lik to predict, we would have to entirely redo the training with a different label.

 # Exploratory Data Analysis